Thought Leadership & Stakeholder Engagement

 In line with our ambition to be a leading voice, we contribute our expertise to advance sustainability issues in political and social discussions and actively participate in a broad sustainability network.

-- Two Deutsche Bank employees are members of the Sustainable Finance Committee inaugurated by the German federal government in June 2019 to support the development of a national sustainable finance strategy.
+- One Deutsche Bank employee is member of the Sustainable Finance Committee inaugurated by the German federal government in June 2019 to support the development of a national sustainable finance strategy.

 - As a member of the Banking Environment Initiative, in 2019, we collaborated in Bank 2030, a project that set out to understand how banks can accelerate the financing of a low-carbon economy and develop a vision for climate progressive banks.